tytydraco/yessleep/out/Every_full_moon_my_housemates_insist_I_stay_in_my_room_with_my_door_locked_Now_I_finally_know_why.md

 I couldn’t help it, the words slipping out before I could stop them.
 “Who were they?”

 Sam dragged his hands through his hair.
 “Just friends.”
-His eyes expression softened, and the knot in my gut loosened.
+His expression softened, and the knot in my gut loosened.

 “You look like shit, Nin.
 What happened?”